fchasen/FileCache/README.md

-FileCache
+Manifest File Cache
 ================================

-FileCache is a cross browser library for dynamic file storage.
+Manifest File Cache is a cross browser library for dynamic file storage.
 It detects the storage capabilities of the browser and picks the best available option.

 Storage options are: